 The Refugee Council

-The Refugee Council provides services to separated children through the Children’s Advice Project.
+The Refugee Council provides services to separated children through the Independent Unaccompanied Asylum-Seeking Children Support Service (IUSS).
 A number of advisers work across the country to support separated children.
 The Refugee Council should be notified whenever an asylum claim is submitted.
 Their primary role is to assist you in accessing quality legal representation and guide you through the complexities of the asylum procedures, as well as building a support network for you.